tykeal/homeassistant-rental-control/info.md

     slot set correctly for the integration.

     -   It is _very_ important that you have Keymaster fully working before trying to utilize the slot management component of Rental Control.
-In particular the `packages` directory configuration as Rental Control generates automations using a similar mechanism to Keymaster.
-    -   **NOTE:** It is very important that the Keymaster slots that you are going to manage are either completely clear when you setup the integration _or_ that they follow the following rules:

-        -   The slot name == Prefix(if defined) Slot_name(per the event sensor)
-        -   The slot code == the defined slot code matches what is currently in the event sensor
-        -   The start and stop dates and times match what are in the sensor

-        Failing to follow these rules may cause your configuration to behave in unexpected way.
+    -   **NOTE:** The Keymaster slots that are defined as being managed will be completely taken control of by Rental Control.
+Any data in the slots will be overwritten by Rental Control when it takes over the slot unless it matches event data for the calendar.
     -   The following portions of a Keymaster slot will influence (that is override) data in the calendar or event sensor:
         -   Checkin/out TIME (not date) will update the calendar event and also